88131 Lindau

 There are 279 bicycle parking spaces in the immediate vicinity of the station.

-With the DB app Rad+, you can collect kilometres cycled in the participating cities and then exchange them for discounts or rewards at exclusive partners.
+With the DB Rad+ app, kilometres cycled in the participating cities can be collected and then exchanged for discounts or rewards with exclusive partners.

 Am bhf